 When our mind is not cluttered by a myriad of thoughts from the realm of What-if and How come and How dared/he/they and Why didn’t I and What have I done to deserve this? our mind processes what is happening in real time a lot faster – just like our computer works faster once it’s been purged of all the registry errors, shortcut errors, privacy and performance issues.
 It also helps to dump files that are no longer relevant to the ‘job at hand’ as they clutter our file manager and glog up our hard drive.

 One of the benefits that flow on from a moment-by-moment emotional neutrality is that we are able to handle much more efficiently whatever presents itself in real time – in the moment that is truly under our feet.

-It is from within ‘that moment’ that we can train ourselves to respond more meaningfully, more grandly from our true response-center, the high end, the noble end of our ego.I, who never ever used to spare a thought for my soul, have come to accept that we do not get a soul in a random way.
+It is from within ‘that moment of clarity’ that we can train ourselves to respond more meaningfully, more grandly from our true response-center, the high end, the noble end of our ego.I, who never ever used to spare a thought for my soul, have come to accept that we do not get a soul in a random way.

 Rather, it can be said that our soul has volunteered, to get us, to accept us as the new vehicle through which she hopes to process – through our spiritual responses to life – some of the karmic baggage accumulated by her previous incarnations.

 Souls pick us to be their upgraded vehicle to karmic evolution – which is why it is tacitly accepted that we ARE able to overcome all and any of the karmic challenges that come our way – if and only if we can tackle them in a spiritual manner which, of course, is not the way our western culture has ever taught anyone to overcome anything.

 Through each of our wakeful moments, unknowingly, we add to our karma.